 Sometimes you look at how much you spend with the kids, and you think – there has to be something fun to do without taking out a second mortgage.
 We feel your pain (and hate those loan applications for theme park tickets also).
-That’s why we came up with this list of twenty things to do in Orlando for twenty dollars or less.
+That’s why we came up with this list of twenty cheap things to do in Orlando.

 1 – Play a round of mini-golf – Orlando has some of the top golf courses in the world.
 And it has some of the most beautiful mini golf courses as well.
 You won’t find any windmills here, but you’ll find challenges and a lot of fun for the whole family.

 2 – Take an art class in the park – No matter where you are, or what kind of art you like, you’ll be able to find a class that you can take.

 3 – Check out story time at the Orlando libraries – The Orange County Public Library has branches throughout the city, and they have amazing activities.
 Among them is story time, where you can listen to countless adventures, and sometimes even play with bubbles.

 4 – Take in a show at the Orlando Repertory Theatre – The Orlando Repertory Theatre puts on a number of shows each year to entertain children and families, as well as to educate.
 With past hits such as Camp Rock, the Musical, Curious George stage productions, and a recurring anti-bullying magic show, ORT puts together amazing seasons each year.

 5 – Go for a ride in the Swan Boats – Spend an hour or two relaxing on a swan boat on Lake Eola

 6 – Beat the heat by hitting a splash pad – It’s not news that it gets hot in Orlando.
 Throughout the city, there are great splash pads for kids – both big and little – to run around and play at and to keep cool in.